allddd/autolibheif/README.md

 python setup.py install
 ```
 ## Usage
-Open the terminal and type `autolibheif` to launch the utility.
+Launch the utility from a terminal by typing `autolibheif`